nandinikalyanam4/Crime-Data-Pipeline-and-Analytics-LA-2023/README.md

 ### Limitations

-This mapping tool is dedicated solely to crime data.
-There is potential to enhance it by incorporating additional layers, such as racial demographics and socio-economic status, to examine patterns and connections related to bias within the criminal justice system.
+Data Focus: The tool currently focuses solely on crime data.
+Future improvements could include the addition of demographic data (such as race and socio-economic status) to identify correlations between crime rates and these factors, further informing decriminalization efforts.

-The heat map may present a skewed representation by emphasizing areas with higher populations.
+Heat Map Bias: The heat map may emphasize areas with higher population densities, which could skew the representation of crime across the county.

 ### Next Steps

-- Transform data to normalize based on population density, providing this data as primary or additional heat map layers for greater context.
+- Normalization: Normalize the data based on population density to provide more accurate insights, which could be incorporated into the heat map as additional layers.
-- Include data from the past five years, spanning 2018-2023, with the ability for the user to select specific years.
+- Year Range: Include crime data from 2018-2023, allowing users to filter by specific years.
-- Provide options to overlay demographic information onto the map in addition to the arrest data points.
+- Demographic Overlay: Implement features that overlay demographic data on the map, alongside crime statistics, to explore connections between demographic variables and crime patterns.est data points.